Brick Lane: In popular culture

-The street is the location for Monica Ali's book Brick Lane, published in 2003, and the film of the same name of 2007 starring Tannishtha Chatterjee.
-The novel provoked a controversy with some of the local South Asian community because of a perceived negative portrayal of them.
-Parts of the Bengali community were particularly opposed to plans by Ruby Films to film parts of the movie based on the novel in the Brick Lane area and formed the "Campaign Against Monica Ali's Film Brick Lane".
-Consequently, the producers of the film used different locations for certain scenes, such as that depicting Brick Lane Market.
-Despite this, the director of the film, Sarah Gavron, attests on the DVD commentary of the film that genuine footage of Brick Lane does appear in the finished movie.
-Activists told The Guardian they intended to burn copies of Ali's book during a rally to be held on 30 July 2006, but the demonstration passed without incident.
+The street is the location for Monica Ali's 2003 novel Brick Lane, and Sarah Gavron's debut 2007 film of the same name starring Tannishtha Chatterjee.
+Some of the local South Asian community felt that they were portrayed negatively, and opposed plans by Ruby Films to film parts of the movie based on the novel in the Brick Lane area and formed a "Campaign Against Monica Ali's Film Brick Lane".
+Consequently, the producers used different locations for scenes such as that depicting Brick Lane Market.
+The novel was shortlisted for the Man Booker Prize.

-Other notable books on the area are Salaam Brick Lane by Tarquin Hall, On Brick Lane (2007) by Rachel Lichtenstein and An Acre of Barren Ground by Jeremy Gavron.
+Other notable books on the area are Tarquin Hall's 2006 book Salaam Brick Lane, Rachel Lichtenstein's 2007 study On Brick Lane, and Jeremy Gavron's fictionalised 2006 history An Acre of Barren Ground.
 A large collection of photographs of the characters and salespeople who worked on the markets in Brick Lane were taken by Fran May between 1976 and 1978, whilst she was a student of photography at the Royal College of Art.

-The street was used for several filming locations for the third season of the BBC television series Luther (2013).